External Dependencies

 Copying Files

-Sometimes dependencies need additional files (like DLLs, shaders, or assets) to be copied next to your executable.
-You can specify these files using the FilesToCopy
+Sometimes dependencies need additional files (like binaries, shaders, or assets) to be copied next

 All paths are relative to the dependency's root directory.
 The files are copied to the output directory where the executable is located.